YodasMyDad/ImageResize/README.md

 # ImageResize

-A minimal, cross-platform image resize middleware for ASP.NET Core that provides a drop-in replacement for common ImageSharp functionality.
+A minimal, cross-platform image resize middleware for ASP.NET Core that provides a drop-in replacement for some common ImageSharp functionality.
 Built with SkiaSharp for fast, reliable image processing across Windows, Linux, and macOS.

+Note: This is not an ImageSharp replacement.
+If you need more advanced features then you should use ImageSharp, this is just an OSS alternative for simple image resizing and size reduction on the fly, so I can use it in my own OSS projects.

 ## Features